henspace/henspace/games/clickandcrawl/help.006b9517.md

 wake them.
 The likelihood of your hero creeping past without waking them, depends on your dexterity and whether or not your hero is proficient at stealth.

-Monsters in the near vicinity of your hero, will also wake up if your hero fights, searches or interacts in any way.
+Monsters close to your hero will also wake up if your hero fights, searches or interacts in any way.

 ### Disengaging